 However, this is a complicated question with a lot of variability, and the answer depends not only on the size and quality of the tree, but what exactly one means by “value.”
 For example, in the table below, you can see various prices for black walnut trees by typical tree sizes and types in value:

 Confused?
 No worries.
 In this article, we will explore all facets of valuation so you can have a better idea of what your black walnut trees are worth.
+After, if you want to learn more about what makes a high quality forest, you can download our free E-book on forest management.

 The Three Prices of Black Walnut